Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Introduction

 For this reason, it becomes important to have a good spectral characterisation of the synchrotron emission.
 Achieving the resolution needed for B-mode extraction at a few GHz requires metre- to tens-of-metre-class dishes, making low-frequency telescopes too heavy for space deployment.
 Ground-based experiments such as S-PASS (2.3 GHz; \citealp{2019MNRAS.489.2330C}), C-BASS (5 GHz; \citealp{2018MNRAS.480.3224J}), and QUIJOTE (10–42 GHz; \citealp{mfiwidesurvey})\footnote{The combination of data from QUIJOTE, S-PASS, C-BASS, and \textit{Planck} to improve the characterisation of the polarised synchrotron emission is the goal of the Radioforegrounds+ project (\texttt{https://research.iac.es/proyecto/radioforegroundsplus/})} therefore play a crucial role in probing the synchrotron-dominated regime, where the signal is strongest.
 The high sensitivity of these experiments, coupled with the low-frequency coverage, fills a critical observational gap left by WMAP \citep{2013ApJS..208...20B} and \textit{Planck} \citep{2020AA...641A...1P}.
 Despite the advancements of WMAP and \textit{Planck} in the mapping of large scale polarised synchrotron, their lowest bands at 23 GHz and 28 GHz respectively, are limited in signal-to-noise ratio (SNR) especially at high Galactic latitudes \citep{2007ApJ...665..355K, 2020A&A...641A...4P}.
 As a consequence, the modelling of the synchrotron in these regions relies on simplified assumptions that neglect its spatial and spectral variability.

 Synchrotron emission is usually modelled as a simple power law, though such a model neglects the complex spectral behaviour arising from Galactic structure and the physics of cosmic-ray electrons \citep{Longair2011synchrotron, 1986rpa..book.....R}.
-In reality, radiative losses lead to spectral ageing that steepens the effective spectral index at higher frequencies, while the superposition of multiple synchrotron components along the line of sight and within the telescope beam can flatten or otherwise add higher-order deviations to the observed spectrum \citep{Davies1996, Bennett2003b, 2012ApJ...753..110K, 2017MNRAS.472.1195C}.
+In reality, radiative losses of cosmic-ray electrons cause the synchrotron spectrum to steepen at higher frequencies (often referred to as spectral ageing), while the superposition of multiple synchrotron components along the line of sight and within the telescope beam can flatten or otherwise add higher-order deviations to the observed spectrum \citep{Davies1996, Bennett2003b, 2012ApJ...753..110K, 2017MNRAS.472.1195C}.
 In dense regions, synchrotron self-absorption can also occur, typically below $\nu\lesssim100$\,MHz.
 Modelling these effects is therefore essential to minimise foreground contamination, as neglecting them can introduce biases in the recovered CMB signal and undermine foreground-cleaning efforts \citep{2012MNRAS.424.1914A}.

 Given the limitations of current data, only first-order departures from a power law are typically captured through a curvature term.
 But even measuring these first-order deviations is challenging, because low-frequency coverage is sparse, sensitivity is limited \citep{2012ApJ...753..110K, MFIcompsep_pol} and accurate relative calibration between datasets is required.